luigicharles/adtech-acr-docker/README.md

-# adtech-acr-docker
+# 🐳 adtech-acr-docker[WIP]

-Spin up the adtech stack with images from the acr.
+Spin up the adtech stack with docker compose.
+Images are configured to pull from the acr.
 Useful for when you want to attach a shell.